williamm0/Extension/README.md

-do NOT install via releases if you dont know what youre doing.
+Do NOT install via releases unless you are familiar with the process.

-What to do:
+To install:

-Install either install.bat (windows) or install.command (macos) from the repo, not releases.
+Install either install.bat (Windows) or install.command (macOS) from the repository (above), not releases.
-It will install by itself and automatically update in the future :)
+This will install automatically and will update in the future.

-MACOS PEOPLE:
+For macOS users:

-Open your Terminal (Cmd + Space, type "Terminal").
+Open Terminal (Cmd + Space, type “Terminal”).

-Type chmod +x  (make sure there is a space after the x).
+Type chmod +x (ensure there is a space after the x).

 Drag and drop your install.command file directly into the Terminal window.
-It will look something like this: chmod +x /Users/name/Downloads/install.command
+It will appear as follows: chmod +x /Users/name/Downloads/install.command

 Press Enter.

-Now double-click the install.command file again.
-It will run.
+Double-click the install.command file to execute it.